 The study also revealed that when benefits are triple-integrated with Cigna, the focus on body and mind results in a 32% lower mental health readmissions*, 18% fewer out-of-network behavioral claims*, 5% higher utilization of high-performing, in-network providers* and a 4% reduction in out-of-network claims. * This translates to savings for both the individual and their employer.

 Customer engagement of this kind is made possible through Cigna's connected care model and integrated, real-time data that reveals the full health picture of customers – allowing for meaningful, personalized interactions – in the right moment.
 Predictive analytics leverage integrated data to help get ahead of a disease, eliminate gaps in care, make it easier to understand health care choices and drive intervention with customers and providers that guide their next best action.

-For example, when customers are newly diagnosed with a chronic condition, Cigna proactively connects with their doctor to clarify care regimens, supports them to be adherent, provides cost-effective medication alternatives, if needed, screens for mental health needs, and identifies the best location for treatments.
+For example, when customers are newly diagnosed with a chronic condition, Cigna proactively connects with their doctor.
+We clarify care regimens, support them to be adherent, provide cost effective medication alternatives, if needed, screen for mental health needs, and identify the best location for treatment.
 Also when a customer reaches out to Cigna, clinical and service teams use that full picture of customer health to identify potential gaps and encourage coaching – looking across benefits and beyond just the initial reason for the call.
 This allows Cigna to fully wrap customers with care, recommend support tools and programs at the right time, when they need it most.

 Lowering total medical costs